 Codling Moth (CM): We are not looking for demonstration trials.
 We request replicated controlled studies and research that provides statistically significant paths forward for pest management.
+Projects with an organic emphasis are preferred since control of the insect is currently challenging.
 Priorities are listed in order of importance.

-- 1. CM management - a.
-Understanding GDD model (when to start counting) - b.
+- 1. CM Management - a.
+Understanding GDD model (when to start counting) and how previous seasons relate. - b.
 Validation of monitoring tools: comprehensive evaluation of all commercially available CM lures - c.
-Crop protection product efficacy testing of current and new materials (i.e. Spear®-Lep, Virosoft CP4, Entrust) especially development, refinement and deployment of new organic control strategies (i.e. trapping, nematodes, new products, relative contribution of oil, EC effects, extended coverage) - 2.
+Crop protection product efficacy testing of current and new materials (i.e. Spear®-Lep, Virosoft CP4, Entrust) especially development, refinement and deployment of new organic control strategies (i.e. trapping, nematodes, new products, relative contribution of oil, EC effects, extended coverage); BMP to ensure efficacy for new modes of action such as peptides. - 2.
 Resistance bioassays for CM and other pests with suspected resistance evolution to current insecticides - 3.
 Mass trapping and sterile insect release: comprehensive approaches - 4.
 CM management on an area wide basis (education effort, SOP's, implementation, point person to contact)